 The University of Warwick grounds are open all year round.
+However, during the Covid-19 outbreak, we are discouraging people from driving here to visit the Sculpture Park.

 We want to thank all of our audiences and supporters at this time.
 Please look after yourselves.